Andrew-henk/Andrew-henk/README.md

     - Peopleware By Tom DeMarco & Timothy Lister
     - Wiring the Winning Organization by Gene Kim and Steven J. Spear
     - I've got many books I enjoyed or learned a lot from.
 One day, I'll put a collection of content worth the time spent somewhere.
-💬 I like to work on many things.
+- 💬 I like to work on many things.
 I tend to do hyper-research spikes.
+So, I've had the luxury of focusing on~
+    - Writing, airflow (household and PCs), insulation, flooring, home construction, kitchen design, and systems.
+    - And... baking/cooking!
-So, I've had the luxury of focusing on~ writing, airflow, insulation, flooring, home construction, kitchen design, and systems.
-These do end up being related to projects that I have worked on!
-However, not all my projects end up on Git Hub.
-Though, I'm happy to talk through them with others.
-Sometimes, I do theory crafting and expand my knowledge.
+    - These do end up being related to projects that I have worked on!
+    - However, not all my projects end up on Git Hub.
+I'm happy to discuss them with others, and sometimes, I do theory crafting to expand my knowledge.
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I'm obsessed with progression fantasy.
 Royal Road & Kindle Unlimited entertain.
+That and Cooking Competition shows~